The Best of Edinburgh’s Royal Mile With Kids

 Small Museums on Edinburgh’s Royal Mile

 Edinburgh has several large, well-known museums.
 But they don’t scream “kid friendly,” with the exception of the National Museum of Scotland, which is their version of the Smithsonian condensed into one building and very worth an afternoon’s attention (easily a full day if you have it).
-The city also has a handful of small museums along the Royal Mile that all struck me as potentially kid-friendly.
+The city also has a handful of small museums along the Royal Mile that all struck me as potentially kid-friendly and fun.
 Even if one is a miss with your kids, you can probably see what you want to and leave before they get too bored.

 Starting from the top, just below the Castle is the Camera Obscura.
 The actual camera, built by a woman in 1860s, has a series of mirrors and lenses.
 By shifting them around the camera operator can zoon in on several parts of the city and project them onto a white surface.
 It’s cool and kids like it.